SenecaCountyOhio/SenCO-GIS-Guide/Guides/08_CAUV.md

 #### 7. Field Review

-- Pull all "flagged for field review" applications and notes using IasWorld's Inquire.
+- Pull all "flagged for field review" applications using IasWorld's Inquire.
 - Send work order list to Pivot Point
 - Field check parcels of each Application